Kwame Cavil: College career

-Cavil played college football at the University of Texas at Austin from 1997 to 1999.
-In 1999, he set a school single-season record by recording 100 receptions.
-He was the first player ever to leave one of Mack Brown's Texas teams with college eligibility remaining.
-Cavil was suspended from the team prior to the bowl game in his junior year, for "violation of team rules."
+Cavil, along with linebacker Jamal Joyner and defensive ends Aaron Humphrey and J.J.
+Kelly. was suspended from the team prior to the Cotton Bowl, for "violation of team rules."
 The nature of the violation was not specified by Brown, Cavil, or the university.

+After his junior year was over, he elected to leave the university for the NFL.
 It is uncertain if Cavil would have been welcomed back to the team for his senior season if he had not left early, but it was reported at the time that Brown says he never tells players what to do if they are considering entering the NFL draft early, implying that it was in fact an early departure for the draft.
 Cavil himself said "After great deliberation with my family, I have decided to forgo my final year of eligibility and go to the NFL," Cavil subsequently went undrafted.